8 min read

 When you know what’s causing the lack of sexual intimacy and how you both feel about it, your next step is to work out what to do about it.
 This is where you get practical about how to revive your sexless relationship.

-If you know you both want to work on getting some of that spark back, you’ll want to change up your approach to sex.
+If you know you both want to work on getting some of that spark back, you’ll want to change your approach to sex.

 This is because sex drive is so much more complicated than our other drives.
 It requires effort.